thanikc/ng-micro/README.md

 `npm run build && npm start`

-## Features that is covered with the POC
+## Features that are covered by the POC
 - Dynamically loaded configurable web components
 - Shared interface for communication between client and shell app